 1. Appeal to your target audience

-Descriptions that are too general or aren’t aimed at anyone in particular, are quickly scanned and even more quickly forgotten by the user who is looking to buy something spectacular.
+When you are thinking how to write product descriptions you should remember to avoid too general descriptions.
+Product descriptions which aren’t aimed at anyone in particular are quickly scanned and even more quickly forgotten by the user who is looking to buy something spectacular.
 A little research into the likes and habits of your target market niche is all it takes to come up with a tailored product description that is more likely to positively affect sales.

 - Which age group is most likely to want or need to buy your product (eg. teenage, the elderly, parents)?

 - Would your product be of greater use to males or females?

 These details will better enable you to provide a customised product description by using the appropriate diction that is relatable to your customers.

 Look at this product description for this tote bag by Everlane.
 The company clearly knows its buyers intimately, aiming their description at busy, working women who require a durable bag to see them through their “packed schedules”.

 2. Highlight the benefits

 Every potential buyer attempts to make a discerning choice.
 Not easy when that choice is as vast as the ocean.
 A well-written product description can help your product stand out among a sea of others.
 According to Enchanting Marketing (see right), using sensory words (ie. diction that appeals to the senses of sight, smell, taste, sound and touch) can greatly increase your sales by drawing site visitors closer to you.
 If your description is accurate enough to successfully paint an image in a customer’s brain, you may even be encouraging their sense of perceived ownership, which fuels their desire to buy.